ANG13T/Morse_Code_Translator/README.md

 # Morse Code Translator

-This projects translates input from the LCD to morse code indicated by a speaker and 2 LED lights.
+This projects translates user input (text) from the LCD to morse code indicated by a speaker and 2 LED lights.

 ## Materials
 - 3 Push Buttons